 timelines:

-Renewing Counties - January 1 through March 30 of each year.
-A renewing county is defined as a county that paid dues in the preceding year and elects to continue membership.
-Renewing counties in an unpaid status as of March 31 may have membership privileges suspended until dues are received.
-Renewing counties that have not paid membership dues by June 30 are ineligible for membership until January 1 of the ensuing year.
+Renewing Counties – Dues are to be paid by March 31 of each year.
+A Renewing County is defined as a county that paid dues for one Principal Member in the preceding year and elects to continue membership.
+Renewing counties in an unpaid status after March 31 may have membership privileges suspended until dues are received.
+Renewing counties that have not paid membership dues by May 31 are ineligible for membership until January 1 of the ensuing year.

-New Memberships – January 1 through October 30 of each year.
-A new membership is defined as a county that was not a member in the preceding year.
+New Memberships – A new membership is defined as a county/Principal Member or Associate Member that was not a member in the preceding year.
 New Membership dues received after July 1 are 50% less than the current published dues.

-New membership dues postmarked after October 31 shall be deposited after December 15 with membership active and voting privileges effective the date of deposit through the ensuing year.
+When a Principal Member or Associate Member vacates office, the successor shall be entitled to all rights and privileges accorded to his or her predecessor with no payment of dues required for the remainder of that fiscal year.

 Annual conference registration fees shall be determined by CSAC and shall be payable to CSAC when due, prior to such conference.
 (Reference Article XI)

-Special workshop or meeting fees shall be determined by the Executive Committee and shall be payable, when due, prior to such workshop or meeting.
+Special workshop or meeting fees shall be determined by the Executive Committee or Region Chairs and shall be payable, when due, prior to such workshop or meeting.

+Fees for services provided by the Association, such as fees for job postings on the Association’s website, training classes, etc., shall be determined by the Executive Committee.

 ARTICLE V: MEMBERSHIPS AND PRIVILEGES